St. George’s and the Community

 St. George’s organises collections of toiletries, tea, coffee and sweet treats in May and September, with a Christmas collection of warm clothing (scarves, gloves, socks) and treats (chocolate, sweets, biscuits) at Christmas.

-The remaining collections for 2016 will be: 18 September (toiletries etc) and 4 December (Christmas collection).
+The remaining collections for 2018 will 2nd December (Christmas collection).
+See here for requested items.

-More on this charity, now established for 18 years, at www.wers.org.uk/clients/statistics
+More on this charity, now established in 1998, at www.wers.org.uk

 WE are embarking on our 3rd Christian Aid Partnership, with South America: Empowering Women and Girls: